funalab/PredictMovingDirection/README.md

-# Predicting the future direction of cell movement with convolutional neural networks
+# PredictMovingDirection
 This repository contains the code for performing the experiments in the paper: "Predicting the future direction of cell movement with convolutional neural networks".
 This project is carried out by [Funahashi lab at Keio University](https://fun.bio.keio.ac.jp).

-The commands below assume starting from the "PredictingTheFutureDirectionOfCellMovement".
+The commands below assume starting from the "PredictMovingDirection".

 REQUIREMENTS
 -------------